MaroHD/RestaurantBaratie/README.md

 - This Bot fully works in Slash Commands to improve the Bot Interface.
 If you dont know what is Slash Commands, Please enter this link: https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ
 - This Bot is in the Alpha Phase so many things are expected to go wrong and we are facing some temporarily Designs and Interface.

-- The Bot will be having language feature in the first release, More information about the available langaugeds are here: https://github.com/MaroHD/RestaurantBaratie/wiki/Available-Languages-for-the-Bot
+- The Bot will be having language feature in the final release, More information about the available langaugeds are here: https://github.com/MaroHD/RestaurantBaratie/wiki/Available-Languages-for-the-Bot

 - Orders usually come faster when you are accurate, If its not accurate it will take longer to finish your order, also when when you provide the Original Name/English Name of the order, It can come faster.

 ***
-# Terms of Service V0.1
+# Terms of Service V0.1 Offical
 - Any form of troll orders will get you punished <Verbal/Verbal/Ban for a Day/Ban for 3 Days/Ban for 7 Days/Perma Ban>
 > (Verbal Record Expire after 2 days, Bans Record Expires after 10 days multiplied with the ban duration "got banned for a day/record gets expired after 10 days, got banned for 7 days/record gets expired after 70 days")